infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 ```bash
 wp scaffold plugin-tests my-plugin
 ```
-This will create several new files and folders in your plugin
+This will create several new files and folders in your plugin.

 ```
 bin/